DGT-Network/DGT-Matagami/README.md

 # DGT-Matagami

-DGT is a Layer 1 solution for building, deploying, and running distributed ledgers.
+DGT is a Layer 1 decentralized platform for building, deploying, and running distributed ledgers.